 Lime is applied to acidic soils to raise the soil pH.
 The soil pH is important because it affects the availability of essential nutrients.
 The pH scale runs from 0 to 14.
 Any pH below 7 is acidic and any pH above 7 is alkaline.
 A pH of 7 indicates a neutral soil.
 The optimum pH range for most flowers, vegetables and other horticultural crops is between 6 and 7.
 Lime is applied to acidic soils with a pH below 6 to raise the pH into the optimum range.
 However, an application of lime to an alkaline soil can raise the soil pH to excessively high levels, reducing the availability of plant nutrients and leading to poor plant growth.

 How do I have my garden soil tested?

 Soil testing is done by private and state laboratories.
-Instructions for submitting soil samples to the Iowa State University Soil and Plant Analysis Laboratory can be found at www.extension.iastate.edu/Publications/ST11.pdf .
+View instructions for submitting soil samples to the Iowa State University Soil and Plant Analysis Laboratory.

 Got gardening questions?
 Call the Hortline at (515) 294-3108, Monday-Friday from 10 a.m. to noon and 1 to 4:30 p.m., or send an e-mail.
 For more gardening information, visit us at Yard and Garden Online.